 So pay attention to that.

-Because it's really hard to get the government or anything to do something that nobody's ever talked about or thought about or wrote about, there's no book about it, that sort of thing.
+Because it's really hard to get the government or anything to do something that nobody's ever talked about or thought about or wrote about.

-So he's doing that for you, and I'm gonna back him on that as much as possible.
+And I'm going to back him on that as much as possible.

-So I'm I'm trying to boost that signal.
+So I'm trying to boost that signal.

-I too agree that you should consider a major RICO case to dismantle the Democrat machine, at least the the funding part of it that seems to be completely corrupt.
+I too agree that you should consider a major RICO case to dismantle the Democrat machine, at least the funding part of it that seems to be completely corrupt.

-And several years ago when I said we should use the military against the cartels.
+And several years ago, when I said we should use the military against the cartels, I was thinking Mexico at the time.

 We're definitely not going to use the military against the cartels.